healthykitchen101/healthykitchen101.com/electric-skillets/reviews/nesco/nesco-8-inch-electric-skillet.md

 *   Thermostat (15%) - **6.0**/undefined

 Although small and only 8 x 8 inches and 1.5 inches deep, the Nesco Non-Stick Electric Skillet ES-08 has plenty of capacity for a one-person cook up.
-It’s durable, but some people may not like the fact that the pan isn’t dishwasher-safe.
+It’s durable, but some people may not like that the pan isn’t dishwasher-safe.

 ### 5.0 - Pan